joseaznar/talentland-aws-aisec-workshop/SETUP.md

 Open [Amazon S3 console](https://us-east-1.console.aws.amazon.com/s3/buckets).

-Empty the bucket bedrock-guardrails-workshop-static-website-<student-ID> (do this for each one of the student's buckets).
+Empty the bucket `bedrock-guardrails-workshop-static-website-<student-ID>` (do this for each one of the student's buckets).

-Open AWS CloudFormation console .
+Open AWS CloudFormation console.

-Delete stack bedrock-guardrails-workshop-<student-ID> (do this for each one of the student's buckets).
+Delete stack `bedrock-guardrails-workshop-<student-ID>` (do this for each one of the student's buckets).

-Open Amazon CloudWatch Log groups.
+Open **Amazon CloudWatch Log groups**.

-Delete all log group with prefix /aws/lambda/bedrock-guardrails-workshop.
+Delete all log group with prefix `/aws/lambda/bedrock-guardrails-workshop`.